vasavi168/docs/v2/verify/index.md

 | template | Custom Message for sending otp if message object not specifed in verify config. use {token} in content for replacing otp. |     |
 | wait     | Waiting time [in seconds] for triggering otp via alternate channel if first channel not successful.
 Default 30 seconds | |
 | language | Language in which TTS should play | |
+| token | Token length should be equal to defined length

 #### Example Response